Hal Abelson

 He is a leader in the worldwide movement towards openness and

 democratization of culture and intellectual resources.
-He is a founding director of
+He was a founding director of

 strengthening the global intellectual commons.